 The success of the registry has prompted the country to try and copy it in another field.
 There is now a small – but growing – aviation registry for planes from around the world.
 The combination of low taxes (there is no VAT on registration) and EU access makes the country appealing.
 There are a number of associated services that are also available such as an AOC Malta.
 These certificates and licences enable the aviation industry to function smoothly and for Maltese businesses and legal firms to keep the fees coming into the country.

 Another area of the economy that is doing well is that of the digital world.
-The combination of low taxes for corporations and a very strong internet connection has brought online gaming firms and hedge funds to the country in significant numbers.
+The combination of low taxes for corporations and a very strong internet connection has brought online gaming firms, starups like this Premier League fantasy football game and hedge funds to the country in significant numbers.
 While these types of firms are not natural employers of the Maltese (many companies need language skills representing most of the EU – and like many of us, most Maltese do not speak Finnish, Danish or Dutch…) they have brought a considerable amount of wealth to the country.
 The many jobs that are created are taxed here, the staff rent property, eat out and on and on in Malta.